A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Introduction

-converges in a suitable sense to a complete ancient solution $(M_{\infty}, g_{\infty}(t))$ of the Ricci Flow \cite[Theorem 6.68]{ChI}, which is referred to as the singularity model.
-A solution to the Ricci flow is ancient if it is defined for times $\infty < t < T_0$ where $T_0 \in \R \cup \{\infty\}$.
-Note that the topology of $M_{\infty}$ can be very different from $M$.
+converges in a suitable sense to an ancient solution $(M_{\infty}, g_{\infty}(t)), t\leq 0,$ of the Ricci Flow \cite[Theorem 6.68]{ChI}.
+This limiting Ricci flow is called the singularity model.
+Note that the manifold $M_{\infty}$ need not be diffeomorphic to $M$.

-Hamilton \cite[Section 16]{Ham95} distinguishes between Type I and Type II finite time singularities, which are defined by the rate at which the curvature tends to infinity at a singularity.
-For a Type I singularity the curvature blows up at a rate $\sup_{i} (T-t_i)K_i < \infty$ and for a Type II singularity at a rate $\sup_{i} (T-t_i)K_i = \infty$.
-The blowup limit of a Type I singularity is a shrinking soliton \cite{N10}, \cite{EMT11}.
-For Type II singularities, on the other hand, it is not known whether the blow-up limit must be a soliton.
-However, the only known Type II singularities so far are all modeled on the Bryant soliton \cite{GZ08}, \cite{AIK11}, \cite{W14}.
-We would also like to point out that not all solitons arise as blow up limits.
-Due to Perelman's no local collapsing theorem \cite[Section 4]{Perl08}, only non-collapsed solitons can emerge as blow-ups. $(M,g)$ is said to be $\kappa$-non-collapsed below the scale $r>0$ at the point $x$ if $|Rm(g)| \leq r^{-2}$ for all $y \in B(x,r)$ and

-A soliton is non-collapsed if for some $\kappa>0$ it is $\kappa$-non-collapsed at all scales and points.

-In this paper we will construct non-collapsed steady gradient solitons on manifolds that are the total space of certain complex line bundles.
-In four dimensions the topology and geometry of these manifolds are easy to describe.
-They are warped product metrics